lintweaker/xmos-native-dsd/README.md

 `sudo rpm -ivh alsa-lib-1.0.27.2-2.fc20.x86_64.rpm --force`

-If needed, install the alsa-devel package as well.
+If needed, install the *alsa-devel* package as well.

 Install/update MPD:

 `sudo yum localinstall mpd-0.18.16-1.fc20.x86_64.rpm`

-With the rpmfusion repo enabled any needed library will be installed.
+With the rpmfusion repo enabled any missing library will be installed as dependency.

-As a final installation step, reboot.
+As a final installation step, reboot.the machine.
 After the reboot make sure you are running the new kernel:
 `uname -r` should report `3.16.6-202.jk17.fc20.x86_64`.

-Now configure mpd (/etc/mpd.conf) to your liking and add the statements with "dsd_native" to the audio section, e.g.:
+Now configure mpd (*/etc/mpd.conf*) to your liking and add the statements with "dsd_native" to the audio section, e.g.:

 *audio_output {<br>
 &nbsp;&nbsp;type&nbsp;"alsa"<br>